-- completion of a bachelor's degree from a regionally accredited U.S. college or university (Transcript analysis of foreign degrees is required to determine equivalency.) - completion of all program course prerequisites - a minimum GPA of 3.00 (4.0 scale) is required for both overall and prerequisite courses maintain acceptable academic performance as outlined in the PA Student Handbook.
+- completion of a bachelor's degree from a regionally accredited U.S. college or university (Transcript analysis of foreign degrees is required to determine equivalency.) - completion of all program course prerequisites

+- a minimum GPA of 3.00 (4.0 scale) is required for both overall and prerequisite courses Academic Standards required for progression in the Program: - maintain acceptable academic performance as outlined in the PA Student Handbook.